jakartaee/validation-tck/setup-examples/maven/readme.md

         mvn test
 > Note: when testing a staged final TCK you need to use the -Pstaing profile
         mvn -Pstaging test

 Test results can be found in _target/surefire-reports/index.html_

+## Running local only tests
+You can run the tests that do not require a Jakarta EE container by using the pom-local.xml file:

+        mvn -f pom-local.xml test
+or when using staged TCKs:

+        mvn -f pom-local.xml -Pstaging test